I Don’t Have a Birth Story: A Journey Coping with PPD & PPA

 **Today’s post, is obviously not the usual “Meatless Monday” fare.
-My dear friend, Megan wrote a raw account of her struggle with PPD/PPA and I asked her if I could share it here.
+My dear friend, Megan wrote a raw account of her journey coping with PPD/PPA and I asked her if I could share it here.
 For more sensitive readers, a brief warning that this post contains some graphic imagery.
 I’ve been advised to issue a “trigger warning” here.
 If you or someone you know could be suffering from PPD or PPA, you can find help here.**

 Hi!
 My name is Megan Helton and the year is 2017 and I hope this story helps someone some day.